michaeljon/gulp-bower-license-finder/README.md

 });
 ```

-This will attempt to identify licenses in your node project and its dependencies, and will provide a file stream
+This will attempt to identify licenses in your project and its dependencies, and will provide a file stream
 that can be piped to an 'audit' destination folder.
-The file will have a default 'licenses.txt' filename.

-To change the output filename, add the name as an argument to licenseFind, for example:

 ## LICENSE